rayleyva/caoimhghin.github.io/_posts/2014-12-19-assembling-a-tech-stack-that-works-for-you.md

 My tech stacks (at least for passion projects) invariably start off as:

 1. Google App Engine
-2. Web App 2
+2. WebApp2
 3. A single Python file
 4. Jinja2
 5. HTML/CSS and/or JSON

 This starter stack is tailored for me, as a one or two person team.
 It is the easiest, and fastest to assemble and enables me to succeed at producing a good amount of functionality very fast that works most of the time.
-This stack handles change extremely well as almost no time is spent on code organization.
+This stack handles change extremely well as no time is spent on code organization, and we leverage a ton of capability out of the box with GAE and WebApp2.

 From here, one direction this stack can evolve is: